gdamdam/awesome-decentralized-web/README.md

 ## Other Related Lists
 - [Awesome-decentralized-id](https://github.com/infominer33/awesome-decentralized-id) - Resources for creating a Decentralized, Vendor Agnostic, Self Sovereign Identity System for people organizations and things.
+- [delightful-fediverse-apps](https://codeberg.org/fediverse/delightful-fediverse-apps) - A curated list of Fediverse applications and services.
 - [alternative-internet](https://github.com/redecentralize/alternative-internet) - A collection of interesting new networks and technologies aiming at decentralisation.

 ## Contributors